CityHallin/public/resources/azure/key_vault_secret_rotation/README.md

 #Add additional code here to apply this new secret to other apps or resources
 <#  Additional Code  #>
 ```
-- Inside the .\function_project\kfunction folder, you'll see a **function.json** file.
+- Inside the .\function_project\kvfunction folder, you'll see a **function.json** file.
 Update this function.json file with the following and save it.
 The schedule attribute is used to trigger this function at certain times (below is triggering this at 11:00pm on the 1st of every month).
 Review the Microsoft [Azure Trigger docs](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=python-v2%2Cin-process&pivots=programming-language-powershell#ncrontab-expressions) for more information on how to set this.
 ```json
 {
   "bindings": [